aai-institute/tfl-pydata2024-pydvl/slides/slides.md

 [^1]: https://www.kaggle.com/datasets/paradisejoy/top-hits-spotify-from-20002019

 <!--
-[click:5] Take these data with a pinch of salt...
+[click:6] Take these data with a pinch of salt...

-[click:4] 1.05 is just a number for the slide of course
+[click:10] 1.05 is just a number for the slide

-[click:6] (of course not all that glitters is gold... etc. ) -->
+[click:11] (of course not all that glitters is gold... etc. ) -->

 ---